- Day 1 Panama City, Panama

 - Transfer from the hotel to the ship in Panama City, including excursion

-- All transfers and train rides as described, including English-speaking guide
+- All transfers, excursions and meals as described, including English-speaking guide

 - Expedition cruise in a cabin of your choice